SuperOfficeDocs/superoffice-docs/docs/en/ui/web-panels/learn/index.md

 ## What can I add as content

-* URLs: Links to web pages or to specific records in SuperOffice Service.
+* URLs: Links to web pages or to specific records in SuperOffice.
 * Screens: Shortcuts to specific screens.
 * Scripts/macros: Buttons or menu options that trigger a script or macro.
 * Selections: Shortcut to a selection.